tjwilson90/turbo-hearts/README.md

 #### LobbyState

-Whenever a client subscribes to the lobby, a `lobby_state` message is sent to that subscriber containing the list of all active subscribers, as well as all partial games that need additional players.
+Whenever a client subscribes to the lobby, a `lobby_state` message is sent to that subscriber containing the list of all active subscribers, as well as all incomplete games.

 Response:
 ```json